surifirstpin/biplus_documentation/docs/User_Reports.md

 Getting insights early is key for improving user experience.
-The traditional method of accessing data may slow down the process for which acubi has introduced a dynamic approach in extracting the data through reports. where it can extract  real time live data with a single click.
+The traditional method of accessing data may slow down the process for which BiPlus has introduced a dynamic approach in extracting the data through reports. where it can extract  real time live data with a single click.

 Its Unique data modelling techniques will let you describe and transform raw data for better understanding and used as reliable source of truth for your business.